 The lip shimmers are available in 10 other colours as well.

 I like them for when I want low-maintenance, subtle, natural-looking colour.
 They’re far more moisturising than the Revlon Kissable balm stains, but not as much of a loose hair trap as Revlon lip butters or other glossy, pigmented moisturising products.
 The shimmer gives them a glossy look without the usual stickiness.
 They’re actually the only pigmented lip product that I trust myself to reapply without a mirror – the slim tubes and the lack of staining are great for this.

 There’s one huge con to these for me – the peppermint oil.
 Some days, it outweighs all the awesome pros above.
 There’s a lot of peppermint oil in this which is supposed to give a “refreshing flavour”, but it just makes my lips tingle and feel cold and slightly painful for half an hour after I apply it.
 I don’t know if this is a problem specific to me (so many other people seem to love this, and I do have particularly plump lips), but if it was a bit less intense, this would be a holy grail product for me.

 – Great compromise between natural, versatile colour and moisturising properties

 – Peppermint oil tingles too intensely for me

 – Difficult to apply precisely from the tube

 Have you tried these?
 Did you have the stinging problem?

 Burt’s Bees Lip Shimmers are available at the usual stockists (Priceline, Target, pharmacies) and retail for $12.95.

-Rhubarb was included in a Priceline gift-with-purchase pack, and Fig was provided for review, which did not affect my opinion.
+Rhubarb was included in a Priceline gift-with-purchase pack, and Fig was provided for editorial consideration, which did not affect my opinion.
 For more information, see Disclosure Policy.